BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/unit1.2vocab.md

 abstraction - representing essential features without including complex details.
 Allows programmers to implement efficient models of complicated real-world entities/items.

-parent class - also known as a superclass, a class from that can pass on its instance variable and methods to its children.
+parent class - also known as a superclass, a class that passes on its instance variables and methods to its children.
 More generic than it's child classes.

-superclass - also known as a parent class, a class from that can pass on its instance variable and methods to its children.
+superclass - also known as a parent class, a class that passes on its instance variables and methods to its children.
 More generic than it's child classes.

+extends - p5js keyword used when creating a child class

 child class - also known as a subclass, a class that contains all the features of the parent class, but may have new features added or redefine existing features.
 More specialized than the parent class.

 subclass - also known as a child class, a class that contains all the features of the parent class, but may have new features added or redefine existing features.
 More specialized than the parent class

+super() - the p5js super class constructor.
+Used within the child class's constructor, it creates an object of the parent class

-inheritance - the relationship in which one class is based on another class while passing on instance variable and methods
+inheritance - the relationship in which one class is based on another class while passing on instance variables and methods

 is-a - the relationship between parent and child classes.
 For example, if Vehicle is the parent class and Truck is the child class, then Truck _____ Vehicle

-containment - the relationship in which an object of one class includes an instance of an object from another class
+containment - the relationship in which an object of one class includes an instance of an object from another class.
+For example, the Robot class contains four Arm objects.

 has-a - the relationship where one object belongs to another object.
 For example, if a Radio object is an instance variable within the Truck class, then Truck _____ Radio

-modulo - a mathmatic operation that finds the remainder after division
+modulo - a mathematical operation that finds the remainder after division

-object-oriented programming - an approach to programming centered on modeling real-world entities with both attributes and behaviors.
+object-oriented programming - an approach to programming centered on simulating/modeling real-world entities with both attributes and behaviors.
 Its three pillars include encapsulation, inheritance, and polymorphism

 object - a data structure that contains attributes and behaviors.
-A software model representing an entity either physical (a box, a car, etc) or conceptual (a chemical process, a sale, driving directions, etc)
+A software simulation/model representing an entity either physical (a box, a car, etc) or conceptual (a chemical process, a sale, driving directions, etc)

 class - a blueprint for creating objects with common attributes and behaviors